Brandon-Moye/Hangman/README.md

 This is a project in the works to have a functioning hangman game.

 Currently it utilizes while/for loops and arrays indices.
+2/7/2022
+Made progress with population a webpage using the table element and adding columns based on the number of characters in the array.
+It needs to be connected to the rest of the code and change when the correct value is guessed like in the console.

 2/6/2022
 I decided to add to the guess list as the code is checking if the letter was in the word or not.
 I used the .unshift() method to add to the beginning of the list every time a player inputs a wrong answer.